-Interested students must view a mandatory Shadow a Hawk webinar (available starting mid-February 2016) for an overview of the process and expectations.
-Students then connect with an alumni they feel would provide them insight into a career of interest through the SJUconnects portal.
+Interested students must view a mandatory Shadow a Hawk webinar for an overview of the process and expectations.
+Students then connect with an alumni they feel would provide them insight into a career of interest through SJU Connects and schedule a career conversation to discuss a date for the shadow to take place.
 The Career Development Center is here to assist students and alumni through the process.

 Shadow a Hawk for Hosts (Employer & Alumni Professionals)